-\item Finally, there are groups which enjoy none of these formality properties.
-Indeed, if $G_1$ is one of the groups from \eqref{if2} and $G_2$ is one of the groups from \eqref{if3}, then Theorem \ref{thm:product formality} below shows that the product $G_1\times G_2$ and the free product $G_1* G_2$ are neither graded-formal, nor filtered-formal. \end{enumerate}
+All four possible combinations of these formality properties do occur.
+First, examples of $1$-formal groups include right-angled Artin groups, groups with first Betti number equal to $0$ or $1$, fundamental groups of compact K\"ahler manifolds, and fundamental groups of complements of complex algebraic hypersurfaces.
+Second, there are many torsion-free, nilpotent groups (Examples \ref{ex:filt massey} and \ref{ex:upper}) as well as fundamental groups of link complements (Example \ref{ex:link}) which are filtered-formal, but not graded-formal.
+Third, there are also finitely presented groups, such as those from Examples \ref{ex:qtr groups}, \ref{ex:quadrelation}, and \ref{ex:semiproduct} which are graded-formal but not filtered-formal.
+Fourth, there are groups which enjoy none of these formality properties; indeed, if $G_1$ is a group of the second type and $G_2$ is a group of the third type, then Theorem \ref{thm:product formality} below shows that the product $G_1\times G_2$ and the free product $G_1* G_2$ are neither graded-formal, nor filtered-formal.